sophalHong/koji-rpm-build-system/README.md

-stop-server                    Stop/Halt the server VM. stop                           Stop/Halt server and all builder VMs. up                             Start Koji Vagrant multi-node cluster. starts and bootsup the server and builder VMs. vagrant-reload-builder-%       Run `vagrant reload` for specific builder VM. vagrant-reload-builders        Run `vagrant reload` for all builder VMs. vagrant-reload-server          Run vagrant reload for server VM.
+stop-server                    Stop/Halt the server VM. stop                           Stop/Halt server and all builder VMs. up                             Start Koji Vagrant multi-node cluster. starts and bootsup the server and builder VMs. vagrant-plugins-libvirt        Checks that vagrant-libvirt plugin is installed, if not try to install it vagrant-reload-builder-%       Run `vagrant reload` for specific builder VM. vagrant-reload-builders        Run `vagrant reload` for all builder VMs. vagrant-reload-server          Run vagrant reload for server VM.